Ethics and Compliance

 In keeping with its values and commitments, ENGIE seeks in all circumstances to act in accordance with the laws and regulations in force in the countries where it operates.
 To achieve this goal, the Group established a code of conduct that underpins the day-to-day strategic decisions, management and professional practices of the Group.
 It also introduced the tools needed to measure compliance with this commitment.

-- To act in accordance with laws and regulations
+1. Act in accordance with laws and regulations

-- To establish a culture of integrity
+2. Behave honestly and promote a culture of integrity